On this page

 Exceptions and additions

 Certain employees, professions and working conditions correspond to exceptions and supplements to the general rules for work and break times.
 There are modified periods of rest, work and break times for minors, young adults, pregnant women or women who have recently given birth.
 This also applies to employees who work night shifts.
 A number of professions and sectors have supplementary sector-specific rules as well.
 The rules for the taxi sector have been made more flexible.

 If your employee wants to work fewer or more hours than is agreed to in their employment contract, or they want to adjust their working hours or working location, you must always allow this.
 However, you can refuse a change in (the numer of) working hours if you can demonstrate that your company would suffer serious consequences as a result.
 Furthermore, your employee can apply for flexible working only once a year, unless unforeseen circumstances exist to justify a second request.
 The contract change may be temporary as well.

 Modifying working times after parental leave

 If your employee has used up all of their parental leave, they may request a temporary modification of working times for the period following this.
+This is stated in Article 1.42 of the Working Conditions Decree.
 Your employee must submit this request 3 months before the end of the parental leave period.
 You must decide 4 weeks before it ends.